MysteriousMilk/NS2_CombatPlusPlus/README.md

 ## Latest Changes

+1/7/2018 - Command station and hive will now be "occupied" and therefore in their visibly closed state.

 1/7/2018 - Sentries now work without the battery.

 12/30/2017 - Modified Builder to have a 'Create' mode.
 Marines can now place structures.
 Lots of polish on the Marine Buy Menu.